Scroll to top

 Licensing

 Security companies must be registered with Jordan's Ministry of Interior.
-Individual security officers require vetting and registration.
-Foreign security staff operate under specific conditions set by the General Intelligence Directorate.
+Individual officers require vetting and registration.
+Foreign security staff operate under conditions set by the relevant Jordanian authorities.

 Foreign Operators

-Foreign close protection personnel can accompany principals but armed activities must be performed by licensed Jordanian security professionals.
+Foreign close protection personnel can accompany principals but all armed security must be performed by licensed Jordanian professionals.
+Engagement with the General Intelligence Directorate is appropriate for high-profile diplomatic assignments.

 Local Intel